Gaming

 Image creating a Bluetooth controller, a Wi-Fi analyzer, or an Internet radio—or even just making an LED blink—without having to learn a new toolchain, install additional software, or wire up a breadboard.
 To help you get there, we’ve begun publishing tutorials and sample code, and we intend to release more of both over the coming weeks.

 We’ve all experienced the frustration of finding an interesting device and being unable to add that one sweet feature (or fix that one annoying flaw), either because doing so would require obscure knowledge or because the device itself is an unholy abomination of black boxes and binary blobs.
-This is not a problem with microByte.
-Everything we do is open source, and we provide all of the documentation you might need to modify the hardware, the software, or the enclosure.
+This will not be be a problem with microByte.
+Everything we do is open source, and we will provide all of the documentation you might need to modify the hardware, the software, or the enclosure.

 Prefer headphones to speakers?
 No problem.
 Have a look at the PCB layout, grab your soldering iron, and add a 3.5 mm jack.
 Porting an emulator and looking for a hardware platform on which to run it?
 Preferably one with a screen and some buttons? microByte’s modular software design makes it easy.
 Want to print an enclosure using your fancy new filament?
 Have at it!
 Our STL files are public, and our case design is optimized for easy printing.